 As hard as we try to give them the tools they need for a successful upbringing, sometimes the most important thing we can give them is the time to play and use their imagination.

 From apps to books and everything in between, there is nothing more educational than learning through “doing,” which is what happens when children play.

 - Develop independence

 - Become musical, sporty and artistic

-While screen time is ok in moderation, (especially these educational shows you can watch on Netflix), It is also really important to let them be bored, pick up a toy and let their imagination soar.
+While screen time is ok in moderation (especially these educational shows you can watch on Netflix), It is also essential to let them be bored, pick up a toy, and make their imagination soar.

 The cognitive, physical skills that children develop through free play are invaluable.

 Play is a natural stress buster, which is really important for today’s overscheduled youth.